 Travelling Solo in Slovenia

 Travelling solo in Slovenia is so easy for females.
 The country is incredibly safe and being so small, it is so easy to get around.
-There’s a free walking tour in the capital to meet others and with plenty of adrenalin sports on offer, Slovenia attracts the more adventurous traveller and those who love the outdoors.
+With plenty of adrenalin sports on offer, Slovenia attracts the more adventurous traveller and those who love the outdoors.
+There’s a free walking tour in the capital where it's easy to meet others.

 With a low crime rate, small cities and women with the same opportunities as men, Slovenia is a great country for solos and its lack of fast food restaurants and chain stores add to its charm.

 One of the most underrated countries in Europe, Slovenia has the beauty of Austria and Switzerland without the tourists and is also lighter on the purse strings.
 Over a third of Slovenia is a protected natural area and the country isn’t short of a few lakes either with 1,300 of them within the country.
-Solo travel in Slovenia for 80 natural thermal springs and healing waters, making it a popular destination for the wellness solo.
+Solo travel in Slovenia for 80 natural thermal springs and healing waters which makes it a popular destination for the wellness solo.

 Health retreats can be found from the coast all the way up to the Kamnik-Savinja Alps and many come for the healing properties of the ancient hills of Pohorje, used for medical purposes.
 Nowhere is far here whether you’re searching for mountains, coastline or rock formations, Slovenia has a natural beauty and there’s a reason it’s called the heart of Europe.

 The capital Ljubljana may be difficult to pronounce but its ease and charm shines through its Baroque style architecture.
 Meaning ‘the beloved city’ Ljubljana is big on culture and you’ll often find musicians or locals reciting poetry in the main square (one of the rivers has even had a poem written about it!)
 Restaurants line the river which separate the old town from the new and taking a walking tour gives a great insight into the history of the city.